nikitavoloboev/data/life/lessons-learned.md

 	- do __atomic__ commits
 - Write proper commit messages
 - Comment over my code!
-	- especially zsh functions, makes things easier to read
+	- Especially zsh functions, makes things easier to read.
+- Run/Right/Fast.
+	- Make the code work then make is clean then make it fast (if necessary).
+Solving the “correct/clean/performant code” problem all at once can be overwhelming.
+Don’t be overwhelmed.
+Solve one at a time.

 ## Using Mind maps
 - Don’t index information for the sake of indexing